-Shared Features of Effective Specialist and Generalist BPD Therapies

-The findings of comparable positive patient outcomes between specialized therapies and generalist therapies in clinical trials are believed to reflect common shared features (Table 4), which makes intuitive sense as both groups of therapy were tailored for the clinical needs of patients with BPD.
-While these common factors are elements of all evidencebased treatments effective for patients with BPD, generalist treatments are not meant to replace specialist treatments.
+Shared Features of Effective Specialist and Generalist BPD Therapies these common factors are elements of all evidence-based treatments effective for patients with BPD, generalist treatments are not meant to replace specialist treatments.
 At this point, the respective roles of specialist and generalist approaches are not clear, but further research may find the majority of BPD can be successfully treated with generalist treatment, with a subgroup needing specialist treatment [226].
 Implicit with generalist treatment is recognition that patients not showing improvement require referral to mental health providers with specialized training.